 Here is a 13-minute clip I created to provide awareness for teenagers.
 This could be shared by teachers or parents.

-This is a great post and downloadable guide created by Nadja El Fertasi on how to teach teens to resist their impulses, breathe through their emotions, and reflect before they click online in the context of sextortion.
+A downloadable guide created by Nadja El Fertasi on how to teach teens to resist their impulses, breathe through their emotions, and reflect before they click online in the context of sextortion.

 This is a great 40-minute deep dive interview with cyber crime expert Paul Raffile by Nikki Reisberg from the Scrolling to Death podcast to learn all about sextortion and how to protect our children.
 Paul answers important questions about sextortion including: Who is being targeted?
 Where are the scammers located?
 What platforms are at risk for sextortion?
 What should parents tell their children to protect them? https://www.youtube.com/watch?v=er5i6LOtfNc